Equine Drugs, Medications, and Performance Altering Substances: Their Performance Effects, Detection, and Regulation

 Thoroughbred Racing has been testing for drugs and medications since about 1903.
 Today, racehorse testing is by far the longest established, broadest in scope and most sensitive drug testing performed on earth.
 Racehorse testing is also performed within an extremely stringent regulatory context, and my understanding is that many of our constitutional protections as US citizens are inoperative in the racing environment.
 Racehorse testing is also remarkably “clean,” as the incidence of deliberate use of performance affecting substances seems to be very small.

-The ease with which “traces” of therapeutic medications, dietary and environmental substances can be detected using current testing technology is leading scientists and regulators away from the old “zero tolerance” approach, which many authorities now see as outdated, to regulatory limits or thresholds.
+The ease with which such “traces” of therapeutic medications, dietary and environmental substances can be detected using current testing technology has now clearly led scientists and regulators away from the old “zero tolerance” approach, which many authorities now see as outdated, to defined regulatory limits or “thresholds” for therapeutic medications, endogenous, dietary and environmental substances.

 2. Background and Definitions